I stumble upon this

 I have now enough understanding to see that ASP.NET AJAX can be somewhat havy and from now on I am trying to use more browser friendlier and much lighter options utilizing following javascript libraries and CSS resources:

-• Ext JS 2.0 Ext JS is a cross-browser JavaScript library for building rich internet applications.
+Ext JS is a cross-browser JavaScript library for building rich

 Combine this with the good server side scripting technology like ASP.NET, PHP, Ruby on Rails and others and you may get very close to perfect harmony and nice warm Zen like feeling about design and performance of your web application. ;-)